Meet the Team

 Langi Kepu Kosene Apiata

 Langi descends from a Māori/Pacific background, specifically Māori (Nga puhi) Tongan, Samoan, and Niuean.
-She completed her Bachelor in Māori nursing under the leadership and guidance from Misty, Steph and Whaea Te Inuwai Elia.
+She completed her Bachelor in Māori nursing under the leadership and guidance from Misty.
 Langi brings her expertise in working with Māori and Pacific communities via nursing research to advance Māori and Pacific health outcomes by integrating Māori and Pacific health frameworks to appropriately engage in bridging health disparities and inequities Māori and Pacific encounter.

 "Don't be a hōhā, leave a koha."